tom-draper/3d-tetris/README.md

 # 3D-Tetris

-## Educational Project
 After a University coursework involving the use of the Three.js library, I wanted to consolidate the information I had learned and extend my knowledge of Javascript and Three.js.

 #### Project Aims:
-- Create a working, 3D game of Tetris.
+- Create a working, 3D game of Tetris
-- Consolidate knowledge of Javascript and Three.js.
-- Expand knowledge of Javascript and Three.js.
+- Expand and consolidate knowledge of Javascript and Three.js

 #### What I Learned:
-- Vector translations in Javascript.
+- Vector translations in Javascript
-- Queue structures in Javascript.
+- Queue structures in Javascript
 - Use of multiple scenes using different lighting in Three.js

 -------------------------------------------------------